ckqqqq/Psy-Insight/docs/data_source/data_source.md

 ## Data Source Info \ Copyright of Raw Data

 We collect and filter data from the following raw common crawl datasets based on dialogue structure and psychotherapy labels.
-The License of Psy-Insight inherits from these raw datasets, including the MIT license, the Apache-2.0 license, and the Chunsong public license.
+The License of Psy-Insight inherits from raw data licenses including  MIT license, the Apache-2.0 license, and the Chunsong public license.

 ### Raw Datasets